Our studies involve listening to stories, watching videos, or playing games. We send families a gift card to thank them for participating.

 Time: About 15 minutes

-Description: In this study, your baby will watch videos of puppets interacting with pictures.
-We will learn about how babies think about perspective-taking as a social activity.
+Description: In this study, your baby will watch videos of characters interacting with each other.
+We are interested in whether babies like characters who are imitated by others.

 Time: About 15 minutes